Yan-Oliveira/doc-fao/content/extended-ticket-stats.rst

 - Rate of resolution, adjusted for account work calendars
 - Join and leave times for queues

-Each chosen attribute is displayed as distinct value series in the statics.
-Afterwards, decide whether to sort the data in ascending or descending order and define its absolute or relative timeframe.
+Each chosen attribute is displayed as distinct value series in the statistics.
+Afterwards, decide whether to sort the data in ascending or descending order and define its absolute or relative time frame.

 Benefits
    - Obtain detailed information regarding the duration of tickets in your **OTRS**.